 |½ Cup Olive Oil||Dash of Garlic Powder|

-Marinate shrimp in a bowl with the garlic, olive oil, salt and pepper.
+Marinate shrimp in a bowl with the garlic, olive oil, salt, and pepper.
 Heat sauté pan to medium heat and cook shrimp mixture until pink and firm.
-Place on paper towel to soak up excess oil and let cool.
+Place on a paper towel to soak up excess oil and let cool.

 We help grow healthy kids, families and communities to create healthier generations!Learn More